CPAN-Security/security.metacpan.org/docs/cna-faq.md

 [The Perl and Raku Foundation](https://perlfoundation.org) (TPRF) is a community organisation that supports the Perl and Raku languages and community.

-CPANSec is a distinct and independent group from TPRF, though they do cooperate when the circumstances call for this.
+CPANSec is a distinct and independent group from TPRF, though they do cooperate when the circumstances call for it.

 #### How is CPANSec related to P5P?